This site is a work in progress. Please take a look around and let us know what you think!

 75 MacNab St S, Hamilton, ON L8P 3C1, Canada

-Offers confidential support services for survivors of sexual violence, 16 years of age and older, who have experienced sexual violence at any point in their lives.
+Offers confidential trauma-informed support services for survivors of sexual violence, 16 years of age and older, who have experienced sexual violence at any point in their lives.
 Services include individual and group counselling.

 SACHA Diverse Communities Outreach Program